maurelian/0x-contracts/contracts/0x_audit_midreport.md

 85
 ```

-NIX command used for the statistic:
+NIX command used to generate these statistic:

 ```
 # output the ABI to a file using solc